joseph-flinn/site/data/posts/0071-foundations-of-project-management-part1.md

-!! title: Foundations of Project Management - Introduction !! slug: foundations-of-project-management-part1
+!! title: [Foundations of Project Management] Introduction !! slug: foundations-of-project-management-part1
 !! published: 2024-12-15
 !! description: Part one of the Foundations of Project Management series: An introduction to the project management series